lorenz1702/Bayesian-Hardware-Accelerator/README.md

 ##  How to Run the Project (Using Make)

-This project includes a `Makefile` to fully automate the simulation and build process using Vivado.
+This project includes a `Makefile` to the simulation and build process using Vivado.
 You don't need to open the Vivado GUI to verify the design.